socke/jersey2-example/README.md

 You can take this as a starting point for your project 2.

 ## Important

+- You can use this as base for your own application.
+Note that you should put your SQL files into [sql-files](sql-files) folder, have a look into the already existing files (which are from databases 1 course).
+The databae will be created with your schema and filled with your data.
 - If you change your *pre-filled* database sql files, you need to (re)-create your database image and e.g. give it a new version, e.g.:
 ```bash
 docker build -t mydbimage:0.2 .